The School of Artisan Food Review: The Flag Bearer for Culinary Teaching//= get_the_date( 'dS F Y' ); ?>

-### Snapshot, 12 Nov 2019

 The School of Artisan Food Review: The Flag Bearer for Culinary Teaching

-The School of Artisan Food is committed to teaching people, whether complete beginners or professionals brushing up their skills, to handle artisan produce with care.
+The School of Artisan Food is committed to teaching people, whether complete beginners or professionals brushing up on their skills, to handle artisan produce with care.
 Located just outside of Sheffield on the Welbeck Estate within the stunning scenery of Sherwood Forest, The School’s very setting lends itself to learning about artisan food.

 The School’s Setting